 Model:

-In is personified as possessing the human
+In, is personified as possessing the human

-characteristic(s) of .
-The author employs
+characteristic(s) of

-personification in order to
+personification in order to ·

 Example:

-"Today, we begin a new chapter in the history of Louisiana.
-I've sethat have the most to fear from us winning this election.
-One is co to see either of them, let them know the party is over."
-Bobby Jindal, Lou In Bobby Jindal's victory speech, the abstract ideas of corruptorsessing human form and consciousness.
-The governor-electron encounter or "see" them and should inform them that their "simultaneously emphasizes his strength as a leader and send perpetrators, that those who may possess those qualities will prruption and the other is incompetence.
-If you happen disiana Governor-Elect Victory Speech (as posted on americanrhetoric.com) ption and incompetence are personified as lect suggests that members of his audience might party" is over.
-Through this characterization, Jindals a strong message, without naming specific

-Figurative Language: Hyperbole (deliberate exaggeration used to heighten effect or create humor - interpreted literally - e.g., I'm so hungry I could eat a horse.) • Identify what is being exaggerated and provide the composition of the effect of the hyperbole to the meaning of the Provide an original insight.
-Pay attention to your own ontext in which it appears in the text. f this text.
-Avoid generic commentary.
+that have the most to fear from us winning this election. to see either of them, let them know the party is over Bob In Bobby Jindal's victory speech, the abstract ideas possessing human form and consciousness.
+The go encounter or "see" them and should inform them the simultaneously emphasizes his strength as a leader perpetrators, that those who may possess those qua Figurative Language: Hyperbole (deliberate exaggeration used to heighten effect or creat interpreted literally - e.g., I'm so hungry I could eat a h Identify what is being exaggerated and prove the connect the effect of the hyperbole to the negative strength. te humor - remember that this is a figure of speech not meant to be

 Model:

 The deliberate exaggeration of serves to express

-Through this heightened image. age, the reader
+tened image, the reader

-Example:
+Example: From Robert Frost's poem, "After Apple-Picking"